epam/lib-obj-c-attr/README.md

 ##License
 libObjCAttr is made available under the terms of the [BSD-3](http://opensource.org/licenses/BSD-3-Clause).
 Open the LICENSE file that accompanies this distribution to see the full text of the license.

+##Contribution

+There are three ways you can help us:

+* **Raise an issue.** You found something that does not work as expected?
+Let us know about it.
+* **Suggest a feature.** It's even better if you come up with a new feature and write us about it.
+* **Write some code.** We would love to see more pull requests to our framework, just make sure you have the latest sources.